Yusuf80216/Yusuf80216/README.md

 <h3 align="left">👩‍💻  About Me</h3>

-<p align="left">Highly motivated AI/ML enthusiast and aspiring Data Scientist, currently pursuing CSE degree, seeking an opportunity to kickstart a career in Artificial Intelligence and Machine Learning.
+<p align="left">Highly motivated AI/ML enthusiast and aspiring Data Scientist.
 Eager to apply theoretical knowledge, passion for AI, and practical skills to contribute to innovative AI projects and develop cutting-edge solutions🚀<br>

 ###